Brendangrubb/ping-pong/README.md

 ## Description

 _Ping Pong is a number game created to display my understanding of arrays and looping in Javascript.
 To play, enter a number into the input field and click submit.
-A list of numbers starting with 1 and ending at the user's chosen number will appear below.
-There are three exceptions: any number in the list divisible by 3 will be replaced with the word 'ping', and number in the list divisible by 5 will return the word 'pong' and any number divisible by 15 will return the word 'pingpong'.
+A list of numbers starting with 1 and ending with the user's chosen number will appear below.
+There are three exceptions: any number in the list divisible by 3 will be replaced with the word 'ping', any number in the list divisible by 5 will return the word 'pong' and any number divisible by 15 will return the word 'pingpong'.
 It ignores all numbers with decimal points, all numbers less than 1 and all non numerical characters._

 ## Specs